Chesham: Social history

 Chesham cottage hospital, built for £865 17s 11d on land provided by Lord Chesham, opened in October 1869, just ahead of an outbreak of typhoid in 1871.
 Despite a local campaign to save the hospital it closed in 2005.
 In September 2010 the derelict hospital building was severely damaged by a fire caused by arsonists, according to police reports.
 The Council commissioned a waterworks to be built in 1875 in Alma Road and mains drainage in the town and a sewage works was opened adjacent to the Chess, downstream in 1887.
 A gasworks was constructed on the southern part of the town in 1847.
 Bathing in the Chess at Waterside was an old tradition which became increasingly popular in the 19th century.
-Complaints that it had become a nuisance led to the Urban District Council surrounding the site with a concrete wall.
-This further increased its popularity and an open-air pool was built by the council in 1912.
+An open-air pool was built by the council in 1912.

 Transport connections have always come late to the town.
 The Metropolitan Railway eventually reached Chesham in July 1889.
 Electrification was not to come until the 1960s.
-Between the two world wars and in the 1950s and 60s there was much expansion in the town with new public housing developments along the Missenden Road, at Pond Park and at Botley.
+The first half of the 20th century saw much expansion in the town.

 The first public viewings of cinema films in Chesham were provided by travelling showmen around 1900 and attracted large crowds.
-The first purpose-built cinema, The Empire Picture Hall, opened in Station Road in 1912 and in 1914 The Chesham Palace started up in The Broadway.
+The first purpose-built cinema, The Empire Picture Hall, opened in Station Road in 1912 and, in 1914, The Chesham Palace opened in The Broadway.
 Both showed silent films.
-By 1920 the Empire had closed.
-In 1930 the Chesham Palace was refurbished to show the new 'talkies' and reopened as The Astoria which remained in business until 1959 when the arrival of television forced it to close.
-The Embassy in Germain Street opened in 1935 and survived until 1982, closing due to competition from cinemas in nearby towns.
-The Elgiva Theatre, completed in 1976 beside St Mary's Way, was equipped to show films and on moving to a new site just across the road in 1998 state of the art projection equipment was installed in the new theatre (see image below).
+By 1920 The Empire had closed.
+In 1930, The Chesham Palace was refurbished to show the new 'talkies' and reopened as The Astoria, until closing in 1959.
+The Embassy in Germain Street opened in 1935 and survived until 1982.
+The Elgiva Theatre, opened in 1976 beside St Mary's Way, was equipped to show films.
+It moved to a new site nearby in 1998.